jorgensd/mesh_converter/README.md

-# Meshio input/output

-A mesh converter from EXODUS 2 to XDMF
+# A mesh converter from EXODUS 2 to XDMF
-Supports reading Facet-markers and Cell-markers from EXODUS 2 into an XDMFFile that can be read by DOLFINx
+Supports reading Facet-markers and Cell-markers from EXODUS 2 into an XDMFFile that can be read by DOLFINx.

+> [!IMPORTANT]
+> Note that SideSets are not supported.
+If you are using Cubit, please extract the SideSet's as blocks.

 ## Installation
 Install the package by calling